You have turned-in this assignment. You can review the lesson and see your previous answers.

 Maps like this help geographers quickly understand and describe global patterns in inequality.

-Which of these countries has a high GDP per capita?
 Pause the video here whilst you decide and press play when you're ready to continue.

-Excellent, the answer is Australia.
+The answer is Australia.

 Well done on this task.

-<v Instructor>In this video,</v> we're going to use the Our World in Data website to analyse inequality between different countries.
+<v Narrator>In this video, we're going to use</v> the Our World in Data website to analyze inequality between different countries, so global inequality.

 So in this, we're wanting to look at inequality between countries.

-So one way we could do this is if we can come to the top of the page, we can click on where it says Browse by Topic.
+So one way we could do this is if we can come to the top of the page, we can click on where it says browse by topic.

 And you can see there's lots of different topics here that I can choose.

-And if I click on health, for example, if I choose any of these, like life expectancy or smoking or cause of death, it will create some graphs, or it will display, I should say, some graphs and some maps related to those things around the world.
+And if I click on health, for example, if I choose any of these, like life expectancy or smoking or cause of death, it will create some graphs or it will display, I should say, some graphs and some maps related to those things around the world.

 So there can be a load of different social inequalities that I can investigate.